 Research Cluster for Food Cultures in Transition

-A multidisciplinary approach to make food more sustainable in challenging times
+Making food more sustainable in challenging times

 Many aspects of human life are affected by the ways in which people produce, distribute and consume food and drink.
 The cultures we create around food need to be healthy and fair, and environmentally sustainable.